privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 }
 ```

-_Note: The trustedBiddingSignals passed to generateBid() for an Interest Group (Custom Audience) is
+_Note: The `trustedBiddingSignals` passed to `generateBid()` for an Interest Group (Custom Audience) is
 the value corresponding to each lookup key in the Interest Group but not the entire response.
-Following is an example, if key1 is the lookup key in an InterestGroup, then the following is passed
+Following is an example, if key1 is the lookup key in an interest group, then the following is passed
-to generateBid() in trustedBiddingSignals._
+to `generateBid()` in `trustedBiddingSignals`._

 ```
   'key1': arbitrary_json
 ```

-##### Metadata for Filtering in Buyer Key/Value Service
+##### Filtering in buyer's Key/Value service

+Filtering interest groups in buyer's Key/Value service can help reduce number
+of interest groups for bidding; and therefore optimize latency and reduce cost of
+Bidding service.

-To support filtering in Buyer BYOS Key / Value service, the following metadata will be forwarded in the
+To support filtering of interest groups in buyer's BYOS Key/Value service, metadata
-HTTP request header of the lookup request.

-###### Client (e.g. Browser)

-* Geo Information
-* User Agent
-* Language

-###### Service (BuyerFrontEnd)

- IP address : This may be ingested by buyer's Key/Value service to monitor
- requests from Bidding and Auction services.

-###### Metadata Forwarding

- * The metadata will be sent from device to seller's ad service in HTTP request header.
+received from the client will be forwarded in the HTTP request headers of the
- * Seller's ad service will [forward](#metadata-forwarding-by-seller-ad-service) that to SellerFrontEnd service.
- * SellerFrontEnd will [add metadata to gRPC][47] request sent to BuyerFrontEnd service.
- * BuyerFrontEnd will [forward][46] the metadata in the request header to buyer's Key/Value service.
+`trustedBiddingSignals` lookup request.

+Refer to [metadata forwarding][90] for more details.

 #### Buyer service configurations